bob123456678/TrainControl/Readme.md

         - Added option to load graph JSON from a file (to make managing presets easier)
         - Added option to save graph JSON to a file
     - Integrated a layout editor app to allow for the editing of track diagrams (Windows only)
+        - Added an edit button to each layout page; this automatically opens the editor
-        - A basic layout will automatically be loaded if no CS2 is detected and no layout path has been manually specified
+        - A basic starting layout will automatically be loaded if no CS2 is detected and no layout path has been manually specified
     - The edge deletion option in the graph UI right-click menu will now prompt for an edge rather than listing all edges
     - Improved semi-autonomous operation UI (larger fonts, less scrolling)
     - Added option to hide all inactive points from the graph UI